Planning Your Project

 Good preparation is crucial to a job well done.
 Most painters will take care of any prep work, but the extent of the preparation should be discussed before signing the contract.

 Relocating furniture.
 Remove all furniture from the room to be painted, or move the pieces to the center of the room and cover them with a drop cloth.
-If your home’s exterior is being painted, move outdoor furniture, artwork, and other fixtures away from the house.
+If your home’s exterior is being painted, move outdoor furniture, decorations, and other fixtures away from the house.

 Readying surfaces.
 Paint should only be applied to a clean, smooth surface.
 Peeling or cracked paint must be scraped or sanded away, and any mold and mildew on the surface should be removed.
 Existing glossy paint should be deglossed through sanding or with a chemical deglosser, like trisodium phosphate solution (TSP), so that a good bond between the old paint and the new paint can form.
 Finally, any existing holes and cracks should be repaired.